Diggs, Bills hand Rodgers, Packers 4th straight loss, 27-17

-Diggs began by exchanging words before and after pregame warmups in the tunnel with Packers cornerback Jaire Alexander.
-He then burned Green Bay with six catches for 108 yards and a 26-yard touchdown.

-The only time Diggs was stopped was late in the first half, when the NFL’s concussion spotter pulled him from the game after it appeared he might have sustained a head injury following a 53-yard catch.
-After being evaluated, Diggs emerged from the blue medical tent and could be seen mouthing to teammates that he bit his tongue.
+Alexander disputed Diggs’ claim by saying he didn’t know who started things, which began when Diggs was spotted running sideways and yelling at the cornerback on their way out of the tunnel.
+Their feud continued as the teams filed back to their locker rooms.

+“I always thought he was a decent receiver, but not much I can say about him,” Alexander said.

-Otherwise, the AFC-leading Bills (6-1) never trailed in winning their fourth straight and matching their best start to a season since 1993.
+In an outing that was both chippy — Packers linebacker Quay Walker getting ejected for shoving Bills practice squad tight end Zach Davidson on the sideline — and sloppy, the Bills (6-1) never trailed in winning their fourth straight and matched their best start to a season since 1993.

-Diggs’ TD early in the second quarter made it 14-0, and the Bills led 24-7 at the half.
-Isaiah McKenzie scored on a 7-yard sweep, and Diggs had a 53-yard catch that set up Tyler Bass’ 42-yard field goal as time expired.
+In the meantime, the showdown between two of the NFL’s top quarterbacks, Rodgers and Buffalo’s Josh Allen, never really materialized.

+Allen was unhappy with the two interceptions he threw in the fourth quarter, which briefly gave the Packers life.

-Rodgers, the four-time MVP, was unable to will the Packers to victory after he called out teammates, cited too many mental errors and shared the blame following a 23-21 loss at Washington.
+Rodgers, meantime, was unable to will the Packers to victory a week after he called out teammates, cited too many mental errors and shared the blame following a 23-21 loss at Washington.

 The three-time defending NFC North champion Packers dropped to 3-5.
 The four-game skid is the second-longest under Rodgers and the team’s worst since 2016.
 Green Bay hasn’t been 3-5 since 2006, Brett Favre’s second-to-last season.